 Moreover, the civil war had devastating consequences on broader societal and mental health challenges: many children lost their parents and others suffer from trauma-related stress leading to high-dropout rates and a prevalence of child labour.

 Natural disasters and annual monsoons further disrupt the education system.
 In May 2018, Sri Lanka’s southwest monsoon triggered flooding and landslides that affected over 175,000 people and displaced 20,000 families.
 Schools were damaged and children were unable to go to school.

-In June 2017, after conversations with Government departments, international agencies and local charities, Street Child opened a small office in Sri Lanka's capital Colombo, exploring the possibility of expanding our Asian operations and establishing a presence in Sri Lanka.
+In June 2017, after conversations with Government departments, international agencies and local charities, Street Child established a presence in Sri Lanka.

 We are based in Batticaloa in the Eastern Province, the country’s most socio-economically deprived region.

 We are running a series of pilot projects to support education, child protection and disaster-risk resilience, which we will then scale to support as many children as possible.